serlo/serlo.org-legal/en/privacy.md

 * to improve the services of serlo.org
 * to analyse and thus gain understanding of how users use serlo.org; this is important in order to ensure that serlo.org works properly and to develop useful new features and functionalities
 * to collect feedback on our content, which enables us to improve and further develop the platform
+* in order to organize the work in our community and establish contact with our authors

 How we capture and process personal data
 ----------------------------------------